Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

+# Terminology

+**Reference loops**: also refered as circular references, occur when a property of the object refers to the object itself, directly (a -> a) or indirectly (a -> b -> a).
+They also occur when the element of an array refers to the array itself (arr[0] -> arr).
+Multiple ocurrences of the same reference does not imply circularity.

+**Preserve duplicated references**: Semantically represent objects and/or arrays whose have been previously written, with a reference to them in subsequent founds.

+**Metadata**: Extra properties on JSON objects and/or arrays (that may change thir schema) to enable reference preservation when round-tripping, those properties are only meant to be understand by the `JsonSerializer`.

 # Motivation

 Currently there is no mechanism to prevent infinite looping in circular objects (while serializing) nor to preserve references that round-trip when using System.Text.Json.